hico-horiuchi/ohgi/README.md

       ohgi [command]

     Available Commands:
-      checks [check]               Returns the list of checks request [check] [subscriber] Issues a check execution request clients [client]             Returns the list of clients history [client]             Returns the client history
+      checks      List locally defined checks and request executions request     Issues a check execution request
+      clients     List and delete client(s) information
-      events [client] [check]      List and resolve current events resolve [client] [check]     Resolves an event (delayed action) health                       Returns the API info
+      history     Returns the history for a client events      List and resolve current events
-      info                         Returns the API info
+      resolve     Resolves an event
+      health      Check the status of the API's transport & Redis connections, and query the transport's status info        List the Sensu version and the transport and Redis connection information silence     Create, list, and delete silences
-      silence [client] [check]     Returns a list of silences version                      Print and check version of ohgi help [command]               Help about any command
+      version     Print and check version of ohgi help        Help about any command

+    Flags:
+      -h, --help=false: help for ohgi

-    Use "ohgi help [command]" for more information about that command.
+    Use "ohgi help [command]" for more information about a command.

 #### License